argonne-lcf/user-guides/docs/ai-testbed/graphcore/Getting-Started.md

 ssh gc-poplar-04.ai.alcf.anl.gov
 ```

-**NOTE: Each system has a separate scheduler.
+> **Note: Each system has a separate scheduler.
 If you have already
-ssh'd into one of those nodes, you are all set.**
+ssh'd into one of those nodes, you are all set.